 I’ve made these a few times now, and every time I make them my husband keeps telling me I make the best sweet rolls.

 In a small bowl or cup add 1/4 cup of milk.
 Warm it up in the microwave so that the milk is lukewarm, just for a few seconds.
 To the milk add a teaspoon of sugar and the yeast.
 Stir it well and let it sit for a few minutes, so that the yeast bubbles up.
+This is pretty much the method I use all the time to activate the yeast.
+The only thing to be careful here is not to overheat the milk because that will kill the yeast.

-Add the yeast mixture, milk and salt and continue mixing until everything is well incorporated.
+Add the yeast mixture, milk, salt and continue mixing until everything is well incorporated.
 Add the flour gradually and continue mixing.
 If you need to add additional flour, do so, the dough is ready when it no longer sticks to your hands.
 Place the dough in a well oiled bowl and rub some oil all over the dough.

 Cover the dough with a clean damp kitchen towel and let it rest for an hour or two in a warm place, until it doubles in size.
+I usually preheat my oven to 200 degrees F, turn off the oven then place my bowl in there, I keep the door open for about 5 minutes just until most of the heat is out, but the oven should still be warm, making a nice environment for your dough.

 Cut the dough into 6 equal pieces and roll each one into a ball.